tumblr/policy/values.md

 ## ThinkUp Values

 These are only some of the issues we care about as a company.
-We want to articulate them as an incentive to pursue them.
+We articulate them as an incentive to pursue them.

 * It is nice to be nice.